YashwanthKothakota9/django-myblog/README.md

 key for each model, but you can also override this by specifying `primary_key=True` on one of your model fields.
 The default `id` column consists of an integer that is incremented automatically.
 This column corresponds to the `id` field that is automatically added to your model.

+- `facet counts` indicate the number of objects corresponding to each specific filter.